County of Sponheim: Second divisions and joint regency

 In 1417, the Sponheim-Kreuznach line became extinct and the Sponheim-Starkenburg line ruled alone for about 20 years over most of the whole county.
 Count Walram's granddaughter married Ruprecht Pipan, heir to the Electorate of the Palatinate, who died of disease after returning from the Battle of Nicopolis at the age of 21.
 The marriage was childless, but nevertheless a small portion of the Lower County (less than 1/5) was granted as dowry to the Electors Palatine.
 In 1437 the Sponheim-Starkenburg family became extinct in the male line, and the counties were jointly ruled as a condominium by female-line heirs from then until the early 19th century.
 These rightful successors, who took the title of Count at Sponheim (Graf zu Sponheim), were the Margraves of Baden, who descended from Mechtild of Sponheim, and the Counts of Veldenz, who descended from Loretta of Sponheim; both Mechtild and Loretta were daughters of Count John III of Sponheim-Starkenburg.
 The County of Veldenz was soon inherited by a collateral line of the Counts Palatine of the Rhine through the union of the heiress Anna of Veldenz with Stephen, Count Palatine of Simmern-Zweibrücken.
 The rule of the Upper County of Sponheim was thus shared between Baden and Palatinate-Simmern-Zweibrücken or Palatinate-Birkenfeld; the rule of the Lower County of Sponheim roughly between Baden and the Electorate of the Palatinate.

 Reformation

 The Reformation was instituted in the County of Sponheim in the year 1557, led by Friedrich II, Count Palatine of Simmern.
 The county became an important outpost of Protestant territory, with exclaves on the Moselle such as Enkirch, Trarbach, or Winningen, bordering as it did the Catholic Electorate of Trier.
 Warfare with neighbouring Catholic states would take place intermittently through the centuries, notably including the Thirty Years' War.

 End of the county

-After the Napoleonic Wars, most of the county became a part of Prussia, and the region around Birkenfeld became part of Oldenburg.
+After the Napoleonic Wars, most of the county became a part of Prussia, and the region around Birkenfeld became part of Oldenburg (as the Principality of Birkenfeld).
+Some small formerly-Sponheim-areas became parts of Saxe-Coburg-Saalfeld (the Principality of Lichtenberg; from 1826 part of Saxe-Coburg and Gotha) and Hesse-Homburg; these areas passed to Prussia in 1834 and 1866 respectively.
 The ruling dynasties of Baden and Wittelsbach received extensive territories in exchange for the loss of Sponheim (compare also literature on the so-called "Sponheim Controversy" between Baden and Bavaria).